ExCiteS/django-allauth-uwum/README.rst

         },
     }

-The default provider scope contains:
+Any additional scope data can be added in the configuration of the UWUM provider.
+However, the default must be kept:

 - `authentication` - allows to authenticate the user, also provides UWUM member ID and screen name.
 - `notify_email` - allows to retrieve the email address used for notifications.

-Any additional scope data can be added in the configuration of the UWUM provider.

 Inform UWUM Certificate Authority of your callback URL, e.g.: `http://localhost/accounts/uwum/login/callback/`